 If configured for an SCell, this field contains the ID of the downlink bandwidth part to be used upon MAC-activation of an SCell.
 The initial bandwidth part is referred to by BWP-Id = 0.

-Upon reconfigurationWithSync (PCell handover, PSCell addition/change), the network sets the firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id to the same value.
+Upon PCell change and PSCell addition/change, the network sets the firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id to the same value.